JvanKatwijk/qt-dab/README.md

 *Qt-DAB* is designed to be used with a variety of SDR devices.
 Precompiled versions for Windows and Linux (x64) are available that support most of these devices for which Qt-DAB provides support (see below).
-Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well.
+Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well, though it is most likely not a trivial exercise.

 *Qt-DAB* is GUI driven, the full GUI shows 4+ widgets, one of them is the *main widget* - one with sufficient controls to select channels and service(s)  which is always visible.
 This main widget contains selectors for controlling the visibility of (the) other widgets.

-There is - on the surface - not much difference between the 6.9. and previous versions.
-Most changes  are internal, a visible one is the addition of  a "save titles" selector on the configuration widget.

 Features
 =================================================================

   * Qt-DAB supports most common SDR devices directly.
 The device interface is quite simple and in a different document it is explained in detail how to use the interface  to implement control for other devices;
+  * Qt-DAB supports a **scanList**, i.e. a list with channel/service pairs encountered.
+Obviously, selecting a service from this list is possible;
   * Qt-DAB supports so-called *favorites* (i.e. channel, service pairs) for easy switching between services in different ensembles (see below),
   * Qt-DAB recognizes and interprets **TII** (Transmitter Identification Information) data of - if the received signal is from multiple transmitters - *all* detectable transmitters, can be made visible simultaeously, and displays the transmitters on a map.
 A separate tool is available to download the required database.
   * Qt-DAB starts EPG/SPI services automatically as background task and provides means to show resulting time tables;